 Tech detox otherwise known as digital detox, is the notion of intentionally reducing the amount of time spent on tech devices.
 This not only refers to limiting screen time on all devices but taking a break from social media apps as well.

 Constant digital connectivity can be stressful and may lead to a number of different problems for you and your child.
-A digital detox encourages individuals to regularly unplug from the digital world and instead be present and focus on real-life.
+A tech detox encourages individuals to regularly unplug from the digital world and instead be present and focus on real-life.
 This is very beneficial for young children.
-The benefits of disconnecting from your devices may include:
+The benefits of disconnecting during a tech detox may include:

 How too much tech can negatively affect your children: